 - Symptoms of intestinal obstruction, such as abdominal pain, bloating, nausea, and vomiting

-Several anesthesia options may be discussed with your physician anesthesiologist:
+Several anesthesia options may be discussed with your anesthesiologist, a medical doctor who specializes in anesthesia, pain management, and critical care medicine:

 - Local anesthesia with sedation, also referred to as local with monitored anesthesia care, or MAC.
 This is the most frequently used option.
 Local anesthesia is usually administered as a one-time injection of medicine that numbs a small area of the body.
 Sedation relaxes you and is usually administered and adjusted through an IV placed in your arm.
 The level of sedation can range from minimal (you’ll feel drowsy but able to talk) to deep (you probably won’t remember the procedure).